AutomationML/AMLEngine2.1/Documentation/Aml.Engine.AmlObjects/AutomationMLContainer/AddLibrary.md

 AutomationMLContainer.AddLibrary Method (PackagePart, Stream, Uri, Boolean)
 ===========================================================================
-AutomationML 2.1 APIAdds a library from a stream resource to the package and creates relationships to the package and to the part containing the root document using the relationship type [Library][1].
+Adds a library from a stream resource to the package and creates relationships to the package and to the part containing the root document using the relationship type [Library][1].

   **Namespace:**  [Aml.Engine.AmlObjects][2]
   **Assembly:**  AML.Engine (in AML.Engine.dll)